kolonialno/troncos/README.md

 ### Django (with gunicorn)

-To setup tracing you have to set up some gunicorn hooks.
+To set up tracing you have to set up some gunicorn hooks.
 Create a `gunicorn/config.py` file in your project:

 ```python
 from os import environ